albertogp71/qLDPCsim/README.md

 - the conventional __Belief-Propagation__ (BP) algorithm, a.k.a. sum-product;
 - the __Min-Sum__ (MS) algorithm with check node message normalization;
 - the __Bit-Flipping__ (BF) algorithm;
-- a naive greedy algorithm that flips valiables having largest number of unsatisfied checks.
+- a naive greedy (NG) algorithm that flips valiables having largest number of unsatisfied checks.

-BP and MS decoders may operate according to one of the following check-node update
+BP and MS decoders may operate according to one of the following message update
 schedules:
 1. __flooding__: first update all check-to-variable messages, then update all varible-to-check messages;
 2. __layered__: check nodes are divided in layers; two check nodes can stay in the same layer only if they do not have any adjacent variable nodes in common.
-Layered BP updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before proceeding with another layer.
+Layered BP updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before proceeding to another layer.
-3. __serial__: same as layered, where each layer contains one check node.
+3. __serial__: a variant of the layered schedule where each layer contains one check node.

-*[New in v0.2]* BP and MS decoders may perform an optional __Ordered Statistics Decoding__ (OSD) post-decoding step.
+*[New in v0.2]* BP and MS decoders may perform an optional __Ordered Statistics Decoding__ (OSD) decoding step after BP or MS iterations.
 Currently, only order-0 OSD is implemented.

 Evaluated performance indicators are the following:
 1. **quantum block (qBlock) error rate**.
 Ratio of quantum  block errors (decoder failures + logical errors).
-2. **decoding failures** (separately for X and Z).
+2. **decoding failures count** (separately for X and Z).
 Number of times the decoders failed to produce an error sequence that yields the given syndrome.
 3. **average number of iterations** (separately for X and Z).